-Line 26 will automatically total all NFFS exclusions executed using the "NFFS X" links on Schedule A, Line 20.
-A table of these NFFS exclusions can be viewed by clicking on the link "View all direct revenue not included as NFFS".
+Line 26 will automatically total all NFFS exclusions executed using the "NFFS X" links on Schedule A. Line 20.

 Line 27 - Other automatic subtractions from total revenue

 This line is used to capture other revenues and activities that are ineligible as NFFS: